-8.2 Provision of services bought back from the Authority using delegated budgets
+8.2 Provision of services bought back from the Authority using delegated budgets met by the total income, although schools may be charged differentially.

 For any arrangement with a school to buy services or facilities from the Authority the term will be a maximum of three years from the inception of the scheme or the date of the agreement, whichever is the later, and periods not exceeding five years for any subsequent agreement relating to the same services.
 This provision does not apply to centrally funded premises and liability insurance.